mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 The additional data that I very cautiously generated was some "recovery driving", half a track all the way till tricky bend number 2 and around 10K images of tricky situations.
 These situations include bend 1, the bridge, bend 2 and bend 4, as well as some situations steering away from the borders of the road.
 Here is an overview:

 Some center lane driving data:

 ![center]

 Data to get past bend 1:

 ![bend_1]

 Data to get past the bridge:

 ![bridge]

 Data to get past bend 2:

 ![bend_2]

 Getting past bend 4:

 ![bend_4]

 Recovery data:

 ![recovery]

 Making sure we don't drive out of the track:

 ![border]

+The issue with the bridge is that the car kept hitting the sides of the bridge at the very beginning, hence it didn't make it onto the bridge.
+The training data helped by steering the car away from the borders and toward the center of the road.
+The bends mostly required additional examples (probably to know what to do when the car is shifted a little bit away from the center, as well as steering toward the center of the road in case the car had ended up close to an edge).

 I believe my recovery driving data was a bit aggressive as you'll sometimes see the car jerking away from an almost fatal situation.